-- An application form for Scoping and EIA, in terms of Regulation 27 of Government Notice No. R385 of 21 April 2006, was submitted to the Department of Environmental Affairs (DEA) on 29 July 2009 and the following reference number was assigned to the project: 12/12/20/1568; - Public participation was conducted for the Scoping phase, which included the identification of Interested and Affected Parties (I&APs), project announcement (via onsite notices, Background Information Documents, newspaper advertisements and public meetings) and public review of the Draft Scoping Report; - DEA issued approval for the Scoping Report on 03 March 2011 (Appendix A), which allowed the commencement of the EIA phase; - Specialist studies were undertaken to address certain key environmental issues that were identified during the Scoping phase; - The Draft EIA Report (version 1) was compiled and released for review by I&APs from the 25 October 2012 until 03 December 2012: - Registered I & APs were notified of the release of the Draft EIR and Public Meetings were held on the 15th and 16th November 2012: and - The Draft EIA Report (version 2) has been amended and will be released for review by I & APs.
+- An application form for Scoping and EIA, in terms of Regulation 27 of Government Notice No. R385 of 21 April 2006, was submitted to the Department of Environmental Affairs (DEA) on 29 July 2009 and the following reference number was assigned to the project: 12/12/20/1568; - Public participation was conducted for the Scoping phase, which included the identification of Interested and Affected Parties (I&APs), project announcement (via onsite notices, Background Information Documents, newspaper advertisements and public meetings) and public review of the Draft Scoping Report; - DEA issued approval for the Scoping Report on 03 March 2011 (Appendix A), which allowed the commencement of the EIA phase; - Specialist studies were undertaken to address certain key environmental issues that were identified during the Scoping phase; - The Draft EIA Report (version 1) was released to I & APs for comment from the 25 October 2012 03 December 2012.
+Public meetings were held on the 14 and 15 November 2012; and - The Draft EIA Report (version 2) was released to I & APs for comment from the 12 December 2012 14 December 2012 and 03 January 2013 31 January 2013. - The final EIR have been made available for comment from the 25 March 2013 08 April 2013 and will be lodged at the following places for review: